denten-books/plain-text/0-intro.md

 Microsoft *Surface* and PixelSense, product names from the life cycle of an actual smart table [@marx_captial_1906, 82; @wigdor_designing_2009].

+If we hope to trace the hidden flows of computed textuality, as Kittler wrote "under conditions of high technology," we must do so from the position of humanism.
+One cannot at the same time lament the systematic erasure of the human from the literary process and advocate for post- or anti-humanism.
+Unlike Kittler, who once wrote that in the face of technology "literature has nothing more to say," I believe that literature and literary analysis continue to have a voice in contemporary life.[@kittler_gramophone_1999, 263] Technology does not necessarily silence---it subtly changes the nature of textual phenomena.
+The instruments of literary analysis must consequently evolve to deal with new technological contingencies.
+Where texts are encrypted, we decrypt.
+If as Kittler writes, automated discourse analysis threatens to take command, we will engineer automatons that command on our behalf.[@kittler_gramophone_1999, 263] Such acts of resistance, small and large, can recover a measure of agency from the ruling determinism of---take your pick: markets, complex systems, unconscious drives, monistic universes, *gaia* science, social networks, technology, the singularity, bureaucracy, or war.
+Indeed, the possibility of human erasure never strays far from reach, "like the face drawn in the sand at the edge of the sea" [@foucault_order_1994, 387].
+The fragility of life compels not the Foucauldian wager on anti-humanism, but the need to mobilize whatever modest means available for the human to persevere against great odds.

+Computational hermeneutics reveal that not all texts are created equal.
+In print, traditional distinctions between form and content lie flat.
+The printing press firmly embeds ink into paper, leaving no space between type and page.
+Media-minded critics like Johanna Drucker, Katherine Hayles, Matthew Kirschenbaum, and Jerome McGann have urged literary scholars to re-evaluate textuality in its media-specific contexts [@drucker_digital_2001;
+@mcgann_radiant_2001; @hayles_print_2004].
+Their work reminds us that the flatness of digital text endures only in the guise of an illusion.
+Low-level, operational intuitions governing textuality---ideas about form, content, style, letter, and word---change profoundly as text shifts its confines from paper to pixel.
+A substantial gap separates the visible text from the source code that produces it.
+Forces of capital and control exploit that gap, obscuring the workings of the device.[^ln-capital]
 By mistaking things for animate actors, we ourselves have become enmeshed in a system of digital production that commodifies human experience.
 Objects that surround us collect our reading habits, social interactions, and intimate